INR Blood Test Reports

 Carepatron's printable INR Blood Test Report is easy to use and helps you record and organize patient results.
 The report contains sections for personal information, medical history, and INR test findings.
 Follow these steps to get started:

-Access the free INR Blood Test Report using the link on this page or via the Carepatron app.
+Access the free INR Blood Test Report using the link on this page.
 You may also get a copy from our general practice management software's resources library.

 Enter the patient's name, date of birth, and any other relevant personal information in the designated section of the report.
 This is important for correctly identifying the individual and their medical history.

-In this section, note any medical conditions or medications known to the patient, especially those related to anticoagulant therapy.
+Note any medical conditions or medications known to the patient in this section, especially those related to anticoagulant therapy.
 This can provide valuable context for interpreting the INR test results.

-Step Five: Explain the results to your patient
+Step 5: Explain the results to your patient

 Share the report with your patient and review the findings together.
 Educate them on their INR levels, the significance of the results, and how they can manage their anticoagulant therapy effectively.

-Step Six: Keep a copy for future reference
+Step 6: Keep a copy for future reference

 Save a copy of the report in the patient's electronic health records for future reference.
 This can assist with ongoing treatment and prevent unnecessary re-testing.